Share this article

 Purring

 The purr is the sound every pet parent and cat sitter wants to hear when a kitty curls up on their lap.
-It’s usually a sign of contentment, but did you know it can also be a way for your cat to comfort themselves if they’re unwell or stressed?
+It’s usually a sign of contentment, but did you know it can also be a way for your cat to comfort themselves if they’re feeling stressed?

 Hissing